apelegri/wechat-mini-program-wiki/README.md

 **Snippet comments:**

-1. The snippet above assign the **app instance** to a variable.
+1. The snippet above assigns the **app instance** to a variable.
 This app instance will be called in `Page()`function later on to collect user information.
 2. Next it registers a `Page()` function and sets `data:` to dynamically bind data into the view.
 3. `Tapped`function redirects the current user to his logs page.
-4. `onLoad` function  gets user information and  updates `userinfo`data.
+4. `onLoad` function  gets user information and  updates `userinfo` data.